 Sure, you want to know if you can use your favorite Rolling Stones song or a piece of Mozart’s music as background music for your podcast.

 The answer is: if it’s not your own music or you don’t have permission from the owners of the rights to the song, don’t use it.
-If music is under copyright, you’re under the risk of legal problems.
+If music is under copyright, you’re at the risk of legal problems.

 How can I know if a song is protected by Copyright?